 The current inshore sites at Shelley Beach, The Spit and Heywards Point are the first and preferred disposal sites for stage one as stated in the recommendations report (march 2011), with the balance of spoil over 450,000m3 to be disposed at the A0 site.
 The currently owned dredges are not equipped to travel that far out to sea unless it is calm, as well as the prohibitive cost.

+The current statistics for spoil deposited at the Spit site over the last 5 years averages 32,000m3 per year.
 Reports published in 1998 and 2005 state that the dump site at The Spit is full, with a 43% retention of spoil per annum, and any further dumping would have a direct affect on the wave environment.

-NOT the CUMULATIVE effect of dumping at the current inshore sites.
+This conclusion is ONLY based on the modelling for the A0 site 6.5 k's out to sea, NOT the CUMULATIVE effect of dumping at the current inshore sites.
 Where very obviously there will be a major effect.

 The spoil mound modifies the swell adjusting the peel angle improving the wave to a point, although energy is dissipated from the wave as it passes over the mound.
 A total absence of the spoil mound still gives a high class surfable wave with a slower peel rate and angle.